Gaussian noise

-where $z$ represents the grey level, $\mu$ the mean grey value and $\sigma$ its standard deviation.
+where—in the case of digital imaging—$z$ represents the grey level, $\mu$ the mean grey value and $\sigma$ its standard deviation.

-A special case is white Gaussian noise, in which the values at any pair of times are identically distributed and statistically independent (and hence uncorrelated).
+Applications

 In communication channel testing and modelling, Gaussian noise is used as additive white noise to generate additive white Gaussian noise.

 In telecommunications and computer networking, communication channels can be affected by wideband Gaussian noise coming from many natural sources, such as the thermal vibrations of atoms in conductors (referred to as thermal noise or Johnson–Nyquist noise), shot noise, black-body radiation from the earth and other warm objects, and from celestial sources such as the Sun.

-Gaussian noise in digital images

-Principal sources of Gaussian noise in digital images arise during acquisition e.g. sensor noise caused by poor illumination and/or high temperature, and/or transmission e.g. electronic circuit noise.
+In digital images sources of Gaussian noise arise during acquisition e.g. sensor noise caused by poor illumination and/or high temperature, and/or transmission e.g. electronic circuit noise.
 In digital image processing Gaussian noise can be reduced using a spatial filter, though when smoothing an image, an undesirable outcome may result in the blurring of fine-scaled image edges and details because they also correspond to blocked high frequencies.
 Conventional spatial filtering techniques for noise removal include: mean (convolution) filtering, median filtering and Gaussian smoothing.